Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-namespaces/README.md

 ]
 ```

-If you have more than one subscriptions, specify the subscription-id you want to use with command below:
+If you have more than one subscription, specify the subscription-id you want to use with command below:
 ```shell
 az account set --subscription <your-subscription-id>
 ```

 ### Provision the Resources

-After login Azure CLI with your accout, now you can use the terraform script to create Azure Resources.
+After login Azure CLI with your account, now you can use the terraform script to create Azure Resources.

 ```shell